MinecraftForge/Documentation/docs/blockentities/blockentity.md

 The Constructor of `ClientboundBlockEntityDataPacket` takes:

 * The position of your `BlockEntity`.
-* An ID, though it isn't really used besides by Vanilla; therefore, you can just put a -1 in there.
+* An id, though it isn't really used besides by Vanilla; therefore, you can just put a -1 in there.
-* An `CompoundTag` which should contain your data.
+* A `CompoundTag` which should contain your data.

 Now, to send the packet, an update notification must be given on the server.
 ```java